 Duomo, a proprietary waterjet pattern from Artistic Tile, is styled after the floors of Italy’s majestic cathedrals.
 Duomo is a clean, modern rendition of their soaring aesthetic.

 The circle, a symbol of infinity, never fails to provide lasting style.
-Effervescence pattern is a random grouping of various-sized circles in clean and bright Opera glass and stone.
+Effervescence pattern is a random grouping of various-sized circles, in clean and bright glass and stone.
+Neutrals in both warm and cool tones, Effervescence colorways calm your space.
+Pairing easily with whites and beiges, use Effervescence to activate a neutral interior.

 Step it up with varying depths of stone mosaics in the Elevations collection.
 Available in honed Grey Foussana limestone, Pacific Honey Gold onyx and Thassos marble.